MaginnGroup/mosdef_cassandra/README.rst

 Overview
 ~~~~~~~~

-**MoSDeF Cassandra** is a Python wrapper for the
+**MoSDeF Cassandra** is a Python interface for the
-`Cassandra <https://cassandra.nd.edu>`_ Monte Carlo code.
+`Cassandra <https://cassandra.nd.edu>`_ Monte Carlo software.
-The wrapper interfaces with the `MoSDeF <https://mosdef.org>`_
+It offers complete integration with the `MoSDeF <https://mosdef.org>`_
-tools and provides a user-friendly interface to Cassandra
+tools and provides a user-friendly interface for Cassandra.
-without sacrificing any capabilities of Cassandra.

 Warning
 ~~~~~~~